-An official statement yesterday created a stir amongst people as a new 100- rupee coin will soon be launched in India.
-The coins will have former Prime Minister Atal Bihari Vajpayee’s portrait on one side of the coin.
+An official statement a few days back created a stir amongst people as a new 100- rupee coin will soon be launched in India.
+The coins will have former Prime Minister Atal Bihari Vajpayee’s portrait on one side of the coin said the report.

 100 rupee coin in India Details: